SnootyMonkey/Falkland-CMS/docs/API/item.rst

 Parameters
 ^^^^^^^^^^

-- **collection-slug**: the slug of the collection
-- **item-slug**: the slug of the item

 Pass in details for the updated item as a JSON representation.
+The name is required.

+If no slug is provided in the JSON representation, the existing slug will be used.

 .. code-block:: json